The best iPhone accessories to give this holiday

 Custom Photo Case ($55; casetify.com)

-This case is designed with MagSafe in mind and enables the magnetic wireless charging expereince.
+This case is designed with MagSafe in mind and enables the magnetic wireless charging experience.
 The fun tie-dye pattern on the back adds a trendy touch.

 Beats Flex Wireless Headphones ($49.88; amazon.com)